TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sap-configureordisabledbbackup.md

 />

 # When the SAP HANA configuration or disable DB backup fails follow these troubleshooting steps

 Use [Backup alerts](https://docs.microsoft.com/azure/backup/sap-hana-db-manage#view-backup-alerts) to know more about the error that you are currently seeing.

 ## **Recommended Steps**

 - [UserErrorSDCtoMDCUpgradeDetected – SDC to MDC upgrade](https://docs.microsoft.com/azure/backup/backup-azure-sap-hana-database-troubleshoot#usererrorsdctomdcupgradedetected)
-- UserErrorOperationFailedHanaDatabaseIsOffline – Ensure HANA database is online
+- UserErrorOperationFailedHanaDatabaseIsOffline: Ensure that the HANA database is online.
-- UserErrorHANASystemDBNotRunning – Ensure HANA SYSTEMDM is running
+- UserErrorHANASystemDBNotRunning: Ensure that HANA SYSTEMDM is running.

 ## **Recommended Documents**